 Yes, this is a fact that without using a condom, it is possible to contract STD or end up producing a baby, but the odds are heavily against this.
 The risk involved in unprotected sex is significantly high for any rational person to take it.

 Most family planning methods overbearingly put the onus of family planning on women.
-In terms of power equations, the absence of more family planning methods for men put women at a disadvantageous position.
+In terms of power equations, the absence of more family planning methods for men put women in a disadvantageous position.